SmartDataAnalytics/SDA-Publications/README.md

     ```
 * Open sda.bib with [**JabRef**](http://www.jabref.org/) or a compatible editor and add your entries.

-* Entries **must contain the *keywords* tag** and the entries must follow the guidelines described in the section "Keyword Usage".
+* Entries **must contain the *keywords* tag** and the entries must follow the guidelines described below.
+    - The keywords are used to render a list of publications on the SDA website for each person, each project and each project.
+In order for publications to show up in the correct lists, please pick a consistent keyword schema:
+        * All _papers from one person_ should have a common keyword, for example the last name.
+        * All _papers from one project_ should have a common keyword, such as the project name or an abbreviation thereof.
+        * All _papers from one group_ should have a common keyword (e.g Distributed Semantic Analytics -> **DSA**, Semantic Question Answering -> **SQA**, Structured Machine Learning -> **SML**, Knowledge Graph Analysis -> **KGA**, Software Engineering for Data Science -> **SEEDS**, Semantic Data Management -> **SDM**)

 * Entries should contain the *URL* tag with a free and direct PDF link (use a preprint version if the published one is not openly available).
 * New entries should follow roughly the formatting of existing entries.
 If you add them with JabRef this will be taken care of automatically.
 Different versions of JabRef may produce a slightly different layout, but that is OK.
 * Push your changes to your fork of the repository **after you are sure that *sda.bib* is still valid bibtex.**